nuratamton/novella2023/README.md

 This is an AR scrapbooking platform where users can sign up and interact with their friends, share scrapbooks, and search for hidden scrapbooks.

-## Buildind and running the application
+## Building and running the application

 You can clone the repo and build the program typing the following command after switching to this project's directory.